ucb-dataj/2018/md/week1.md

 Datasets will usually contain a mixture of categorical, continuous, and date/time variables.

-The Richmond traffic accidents data is in a typical layout, with each row in the data representing an individual collision, each of which has a unique code, its `CASEID`.
+The Berkeley traffic accidents data is in a typical layout, with each row in the data representing an individual collision, each of which has a unique code, its `CASEID`.
 Having a unique ID for each record in a dataset is good practice.

 Here, each of the columns in the data is a separate variable.